VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/HostVernissageServer.md

  - `connectionString` - you can use SQLite or Postgres database connection string
  - `queueUrl` - URL to Redis in memory data store (used as cache and queue by Vernissage)
  - `s3*` - configuration of S3 storage.
 Here you can use any external S3 compatible cloud storage or [minio](https://min.io) docker ([https://hub.docker.com/r/minio/minio](https://hub.docker.com/r/minio/minio))

+> Note: If the `s3Region` variable is set, it causes the other settings to be overwritten and use Amazon AWS S3.

 In production environment you can override configuration parameters by environment variables.
 For example if you want to set custom `baseAddress` you have to define variable: `VERNISSAGE_BASEADDRESS`, etc.

+## File logger

+By default, the system displays logs only on the system console.
+If logging is also to be done to a file we need to set a system environment variable:

+- `VERNISSAGE_LOG_PATH` - file path e.g.: `logs/vernissage.log`.

+We can also set the default login level by setting a system environment variable:

+- `LOG_LEVEL` - more information about log levels you can find [here](https://docs.vapor.codes/basics/logging/).

 ## Sentry